Bishop Gregory Vaughn Palmer

 His pastoral career includes student pastorates in North Carolina and post-seminary appointments in the East Ohio Conference in Cleveland, Canton and Berea.
 Palmer also served as superintendent of the Youngstown District of the East Ohio Conference.

-Married for 42 years to his wife Cynthia, they are the parents of two adult children.
-Monica is a high school administrator in Charlotte, North Carolina, and Aaron is a project manager for an interactive technology company based in Charlotte, North Carolina.
+Married for 45 years to his wife Cynthia, they are the parents of two adult children.
+Monica is a public school principal in Charlotte, North Carolina, and Aaron is a Senior Product Owner for an interactive technology company based in Charlotte, North Carolina.

 Cynthia Palmer is an honors graduate in religion from Duke University.
 She is a senior sales director with Mary Kay Cosmetics.
 She has served as a director of Christian education and as staff of several community action agencies focused on Welfare-to-Work projects.
 She is an outstanding student and teacher of the Scriptures and has strong competencies in leadership development.